-To the authors’ knowledge there exist few studies that discuss in some detail the differences and similarities between the two methods in general, and when applied on the same set of projective mapping data in particular.
-Nestrud and Lawless (2008) briefly mentions that both methods have been tested on the same data set and reports that results were very similar.
-In that study, GPA and MFA were applied to data that were generated from a single experiment where 13 citrus juices were evaluated by a group of experienced chefs and a group of untrained consumers
+To the authors’ knowledge there exist only one study that in some detail discusses the differences and similarities between the two methods applied to the same set of projective mapping data.
+This is the study by .
+Nestrud and Lawless (2008) which reports that both methods have been tested on the same data set and that results were very similar.
+In that study, GPA and MFA were applied to data that were generated from a single experiment where 13 citrus juices were evaluated by a group of experienced chefs and a group of untrained consumers.

-The present study attempts to provide more insight into differences between results acquired with the methods GPA and MFA in the context of projective mapping.
-This is done through comparisons of results from GPA and MFA computed from: (I) random data in Monte Carlo simulations; (II) constructed data that were manipulated according to some specific criteria; (III) real data from nine Napping experiments.
-In particular, the following points will be considered:
+The present study attempts to provide more insight into differences and similarities between results acquired with the methods GPA and MFA in the context of projective mapping.
+A secondary objective is to discuss the use of the RV coefficient (ref) which is used frequently in the area for comparing data sets and consensus solutions.
+For these purposes we will use (I) random data in Monte Carlo simulations; (II) constructed data that were manipulated according to some specific criteria; (III) real data from nine Napping experiments.
+In particular, the following points will be highlighted

-Similarity of consensus configurations: i.e. the similarity of consensus configurations from MFA and GPA for (I) simulated random data; (II) simulated constructed data with a known structure and for (III) real data.
-Similarity is measured by means of the RV coefficient for the GPA and MFA consensus configurations.
-For the (I) simulated random data, special focus will be on the danger of overfitting.

-Interpretation of the RV coefficient: focus will here be on accompanying calculations of the RV coefficient with visual inspection of the GPA and MFA consensus configurations in order to get an improved understanding of the RV coefficient for projective mapping data.
-Emphasis will be on similarity in the first two dimensions.

-Individual fit to the consensus configuration: An index, which gives insight into similarities and differences across the assessors, will be discussed.
-This is done for the (II) simulated data with known structure and (III) real data sets.
+The importance of proper validation of the consensus solution.

+The importance of using simple computer simulations in order to understand differences better.

+The importance of looking at individual differences between assessors for obtaining information about validity and stability.

+The importance of accompanying the RV coefficient by graphical displays of the data.

+The possibility of extending the focus to more than two components.

 2. Methods

 2.1 Projective Mapping

-Projective mapping is a method where individuals evaluate the overall perception of a number of products and place them on a sheet according to the products similarities or dissimilarities (Risvik et al., 1994, Pages, 2005).
+Projective mapping is a method where individuals evaluate the overall perception of a number of products and place them on a sheet according to the products’ similarities or dissimilarities (Risvik et al., 1994, Pages, 2005).
 Placement can be done either by putting products directly on a sheet of paper or by indicating their position on a computer screen.
 Individuals are instructed to place similar products close to each other using their own criteria or criteria given by the instructor.
 Other than that, individuals are generally not given further directions.
-If the placement of the products needs to be refined, the individuals may try the products again until placement is considered to be satisfactory.
+If the placement of the products needs to be refined, the individuals may taste the products again until placement is considered to be satisfactory.

 Optionally, individuals may be asked to write down sensory descriptors on the sheet close to the tested products, that best describe each group of products.
-By doing so, the projective map is turned into an Ultra Flash Profile method as described previously (Perrin et al., 2008, see also Williams and Arnold, 1985).
-In this study, however, focus will be only on the product coordinates (two-dimensional data blocks in form of x- and y-coordinates).
+By doing so, the projective map is turned into an Ultra Flash Profile method as described previously (Perrin et al., 2008, see also Williams and Arnold, 1985 for other situations where free assignment of words is relevant ).
+In this study, however, focus will be only on the product coordinates derived from the positions of the products on the sheet or on the computer screen (two-dimensional data blocks in form of x- and y-coordinates).